MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/WarningsPolicy.md

 - <a name="fileWarningSelectors">**Warning Selectors (Files):**</a> (Required) Specify a list of regular expressions (one per line) that match the warnings in your log files.
 Make sure that your regular expressions match each warning only once, otherwise they will be counted multiple times.
 If you need separate regular expressions for specific log files, please use multiple instances of the *Build Quality Checks* task.
 You can use the same special selectors as described under [Warning Selectors (Tasks)](https://github.com/MicrosoftPremier/VstsExtensions/blob/master/BuildQualityChecks/en-US/WarningsPolicy.md#warningSelectors) This setting is only visible if *Evaluate File Warnings* is checked.

   **YAML: fileWarningSelectors (alias warningFileFilters)** - (Required) Default is empty.
 Set to one or more selector values.
 Start multiple entries with a pipe sign and keep each entry on a separate indented line.
 Required if **evaluateFileWarnings** is set to *true*.

   **Note:** Regular expressions must use the [JavaScript RegExp](http://www.regular-expressions.info/javascript.html) syntax.

+- <a name="fileWarningExclusions">**Warning Exclusions (Files):**</a> (Optional) Specify a list of regular expressions (one per line) that match the warnings you want to exclude from the analysis.
+This setting is only visible if *Evaluate File Warnings* is checked.

+  **YAML: fileWarningExclusions** - (Optional) Default is empty.
+Set to one or more exclusion values.
+Start multiple entries with a pipe sign and keep each entry on a separate indented line.

+  **Note:** Regular expressions must use the [JavaScript RegExp](http://www.regular-expressions.info/javascript.html) syntax.